explainers-by-googlers/reduce-accept-language/README.md

     Accept-Language: en
     ```

 * `https://example.com` doesn’t have a page in English.
 The server either guesses the users’ preference or sends a page with a default language such as French to users.
-To allow language negotiation in the browser if the language the site chose to send the content in differs from the user’s preferred language, the site will respond with a list of supported languages in the Variants header: Spanish (es) and French (fr).
+To allow language negotiation in the browser if the language the site chose to send the content in differs from the user’s preferred language, the site will respond with a list of supported languages in the Avail-Language header: Spanish (es) and French (fr).

     ```
     HTTP/1.1 200 OK
     Content-Language: fr
     Vary: Accept-Language   # Vary is used to key the HTTP cache
-    Variants: Accept-Language=(es fr)
+    Avail-Language: es, fr
     ```

 * The browser sees that the `Content-Language` doesn’t match any of the user's accepted languages, but it knows the server can provide the content in one of the user's accepted languages: Spanish (es).
 Therefore, the browser resends the request as follows (the browser will only retry once for each request to avoid infinite retries):